cvvergara/pgrouting/doc/contraction/contraction-family.rst

 Contraction hierarchies
 -------------------------------------------------------------------------------

-Contraction of edges and nodes ordered by importance.
+This method leads to a contraction of edges and nodes ordered by importance.
 The graph built with this method can be then used with an adaptation of bidirectional Dijkstra shortest path algorithm, which uses the shortcuts and the hierarchy information to organize an optimized search in the graph.

 Principles
 ...............................................................................

 A total node order is given.
-If u < v, then u is less important than v.
+If ``u < v``, then ``u`` is less important than ``v``.
 A hierarchy is now constructed by contracting the nodes in this order.

-A node v is contracted by removing from the graph and adding shortcuts by replacing former paths of the form (u, v, w) by an edge (u, w).
-The shortcut (u, w) is only needed when (u, v, w) is the only shortest path between u and w.
+A node ``v`` is contracted by adding shortcuts replacing former paths of the form ``(u, v, w)`` by an edge ``(u, w)``.
+The shortcut ``(u, w)`` is only needed when ``(u, v, w)`` is the only shortest path between ``u`` and ``w``.

+When all shortcuts have been added for a given node ``v``, the incident edges of ``v`` are removed and another node is contracted with the remaining graph.

-The contraction process adds all discovered shortcuts to the edge set E, giving a "contraction hierarchy".
-Finding an optimal node ordering is a difficult problem.
+The procedure is destructive for the graph and a copy is made to be able to manipulate it again as a whole.
+The contraction process adds all discovered shortcuts to the edge set ``E`` and attributes a metric to each contracted node.
+This metric is giving what is called a *contraction hierarchy*.

+The basic idea is to keep the nodes in a priority queue sorted by some estimate of how attractive is their contraction.
+The implemented case is the use of the metric called *edge difference*, which corresponds to the difference between the number of shortcuts produced by the node contraction and the number of incident edges in the original graph.
+Finally, the aim is to reduce the explored part of the graph, with a bidirectional Dijkstra-like algorithm, without loosing optimality.
+The metric will then be used by the shortest path algorithm to feed the oriented search.

+Finding an optimal node ordering for contraction is a difficult problem.
 Nevertheless, very simple local heuristics work quite well, according to Geisberger et al. [2].

-The basic idea is to keep the nodes in a priority queue sorted by some estimate of how attractive is their contraction.
-We estimate that with the "edge difference" given by the difference between the number of shortcuts produced by the node contraction minus the number of incident edges in the original graph.
-Finally, the aim is to reduce with cleverness the size of the graph, without loosing optimality.
+The principle here is to estimate a priori the value of the *edge difference* and to contract the node at the top of the queue only if the new value of the metric keeps it at the top of the queue.
+Otherwise, it is reinserted in the queue, at its right place corresponding to the new metric value.

 Initialize the queue with a first vertices order ...............................................................................

-For each vertex ``v`` of the graph, build contraction of ``v``:
+For each vertex ``v`` of the graph, build a contraction of ``v``:

 .. graphviz::